fersantanag/Microprocessors-Lab/README.md

 # Microprocessors-Lab
 Microprocessors Lab Files and final project on a Quadcopter, with @jorgecalvar

-On folder Projecto Final we find the files for the final project, which consists of the creation of a quadcopter drone controlled by the PIC32. drone controlled by the PIC32.
+On folder "Projecto Final" we find the files for the final project, which consists of the creation of a quadcopter drone controlled by the PIC32. drone controlled by the PIC32.
 The drone consists of the following sensors:
 - Bluetooth module: which will allow communication with the controller app on the mobile phone. cell phone.